HCG Diet Phase 2: Weight Loss Phase Basics

-Hcg Diet Phase 2 Overview: The Principles Behind Phase 2 of the HCG Diet Plan
+Hcg Diet Phase 2 Overview: The Principles of Phase 2

 Phase 2 (P2) of the Original Hcg Diet Plan is the weight loss phase and lasts 3 to 6 weeks.
 During this phase, the dieter takes a daily Hcg injection, drops or tablets and adheres to a very specific list of foods VLCD (very low calorie diet.)
 The VLCD also includes specific portions and preparation details.
 When followed precisely, fat loss is typically seen daily, at morning weigh-ins.

-How to do Phase 2 of the Hcg Diet Plan:
+How to do Phase 2 of the Hcg Weight Loss Plan:

 Eating and Foods on Hcg Diet Phase 2